formal-land/formal.land/docs/tools/rocq-of-ocaml/cookbook.md

 let path = RPC_path.(raw_path /: Signature.Public_key_hash.rpc_arg)
 ```
 This kind of situation can also happen when including modules.
 For example, there is a collision if an included module has names that already exist at the current level.
 We believe this is a good thing that Rocq forbids redefining names at top-level.
-So using `coq-of-ocaml` can be a good thing to forbid this practice in OCaml.
+So using `rocq-of-ocaml` can be a good thing to forbid this practice in OCaml.
 Note however that it is still possible to redefine names inside an expression in Rocq.